Giddy-eg/us_trades_wiki/Demand.md

 # Total Annual Demand
 Canadian Provincial Energy Demands for 2005 to 2050 are documented by the [Canadian Energy Regulator](https://apps.cer-rec.gc.ca/ftrppndc/dflt.aspx?GoCTemplateCulture=en-CA) in their "Canada's Energy Future 2020: Energy Supply and Demand Projections to 2050" Report.
+We retrieve data from the "End Use Demand" Appendix.

 # Demand Profile
 The yearly demand profile for each province is calculated by looking at hourly loads provided by the following sources.